 - Sheet metal is pressed into a die or stretched onto a form using a punch to radially form a unique-shaped part.

 - Only used when stamping is not possible because the depth of the drawn part needs to exceed its diameter.

-- Typically used to form medical devices, kitchen sinks, and automotive fuel tanks.
+- Typically used for making medical devices, kitchen sinks, and automotive fuel tanks.

-- Typically used to cut out parts that require extremely precise cuts, down to 0.025mm.
+- Used to cut out parts that require extremely precise cuts, down to 0.025mm.

 - The process is accurately repeatable and cost-effective with applications ranging from medical to aerospace to hobby enthusiasts.

 Hemming and seaming

 - In hemming, the edge of the sheet metal is bent back onto itself to reinforce the edge.

 - Seaming involves the edges of two pieces of sheet metal joined together to form a joint.

 - Seaming can commonly be seen in canning, while the automotive industry uses hemming.